developmentseed/rezoning-explorer/README.md

 When developing locally with `yarn run serve`, the default will be to use `production.js` (with overrides from `local.js`).
 However, if you need to run with the staging settings, use: `yarn run stage` (this will not start a server)

+### Development

+This project uses components of [ui-library-seed](https://github.com/developmentseed/ui-library-seed).
+Published components can be added from the NPM registry with `yarn add @devseed-ui/{COMPONENT}`.
+To develop locally in parallel, follow the [documentation](https://github.com/developmentseed/ui-library-seed/blob/develop/DEVELOPMENT.md).

 ### How scripts are built